bal200/localStoragePlus/README.md

 <script src="lib/localStoragePlus.js"></script>
 ```

-Use the same command call syntax as localStorage:
+This defines a new object called localStoragePlus.
+Use it with the same command call syntax as localStorage:

 ```javascript
 localStoragePlus.setItem('user', 'bob');